Acting Games | Drama Exercises and Games for Kids and Adults

 Stuck in the Mud

-Learning Outcomes: movement, concentration, teamwork
+Learning Outcomes: Movement, concentration, teamwork.

 3. The goal is for the taggers to have the whole group stationary (stuck in the mud).
+Those who are not taggers can free the others who are stuck by going under their legs.

 Build the Robot

-Learning Outcomes: movement, teamwork, creativity
+Learning Outcomes: Movement, teamwork, creativity.

 Expert Double Figures

-Age Range: late primary/early high school
+Age Range: Late primary/early high school.

-Learning Outcomes: movement, teamwork
+Learning Outcomes: Improvisation, character, movement, teamwork.

-A fun little performance game.
+A fun, sillye performance game.

 Epic Scissors-Paper-Rock

-Age Range: primary/early high school
+Age Range: Primary/early high school

-Learning Outcomes: movement, teamwork
+Learning Outcomes: Movement, teamwork.

 Simple Goodies